TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart4_EFC/003 Adding dependencies.md

 ## Internal Dependency

 We have added external packages.
-We also need an internal dependecy: EfcData -> Domain.
-We need access to the model classes and interfaces in the Domain component.\
+We also need new internal dependecies:
+* EfcData -> Domain.
+This is so EfcData can use the ITodoHome interface, and the Todo model class.
-Add this reference.
+* WebAPI -> EfcData.
+This is so WebAPI can register services from EfcData, and thereby use the database instead of file storage.